CheetahRobotics/Team10182/README.md

 - [Engineering Notebook](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/engineering-notebook-guidelines.pdf)

 Things we need to order:
-- [Relic Recover Field Kit from Andy Mark] (http://www.andymark.com/FTC17-18-p/am-3600.htm).
+- [Relic Recover Field Kit from Andy Mark](http://www.andymark.com/FTC17-18-p/am-3600.htm).
 Be sure to order the version with no mats since we already have the mats.
 -